pnsn/sniffwave_tally/README.md

-# sniffwave-tally
+# sniffwave_tally
 python script and bash wrapper to tally output from earthworm's sniffwave.

 # Synopsis
- sniffwave-tally [--fname filename] [--bindir sniffwave-bin-dir] [--outdir output-dir] ring_name sta chan net loc duration
+ sniffwave_tally [--fname filename] [--bindir sniffwave-bin-dir] [--outdir output-dir] ring_name sta chan net loc duration

 # Description
-sniffwave-tally does what the name implies, it runs the earthworm program sniffwave for a specified duration and writes various stats to a file.
+sniffwave_tally does what the name implies, it runs the earthworm program sniffwave for a specified duration and writes various stats to a file.
 Currently it only outputs fields needed by the eew_stationreport script (https://github.com/pnsn/station-monitor), however, it also calculates the average latency and standard deviation.
 The latency it outputs